A Seminary Stands Up, Out, and For All Faiths

 While Auburn Seminary works with congregation-based religious leaders and non-profit activists, training is geared towards professionals working with adults, not youth.
 If you are interested in “faith-rooted justice” programs for youth, please see my Teaching Resources.

-3 thoughts on “A Seminary Stands Up, Out, and For All Faiths
+3 responses to “A Seminary Stands Up, Out, and For All Faiths”

 1. OUSTANDING!!!
 Especially appropriate at this time of such overt tense face-offs